-3.3 Excess Payment and Refunding Payors and Patients.
+3.3 Excess Payments.

-If an Aggregate Payment Deviation calculated in Section 3.2(a) or 3.2(b) is a positive amount, the New Health System's pricing has impermissibly increased with respect to that Payor or category of Payors and an excess payment exists (the "Excess Payment").
-Upon the identification of an Excess Payment through the process set forth above (the "Excess Payment Testing"), the New Health System shall work with the COPA Monitor to determine the best way to address the Excess Payment and related refund.
-To prevent the Excess Payment from recurring, the future Allowed Amounts shall be reduced by the Excess Payment divided by the Allowed Amounts, after the future Allowed Amounts are adjusted for inflation using the applicable Cumulative Inflation Adjustment.
+If the COPA Monitor determines that the New Health System's pricing has impermissibly increased with respect to that Payor then an excess payment exists (the "Excess Payment").
+Upon the identification of an Excess Payment, the New Health System shall work with the COPA Monitor to determine the best way to address the Excess Payment and any related refund.
+The